machinalis/telegraphy/doc/source/django-telegraphy.rst

 message queues, advanced key-value stores, etc.

 Telegraphy takes care of all that.
 It provides a simple, class-based way to provide your models with the capability to generate events.
 These will reach the client application, in near-real-time.

-Also provided is a set of template tags and a very simple JS API to make real-time Django apps a reality.

-    - Management command for server (run with minimal settings)
+Besides:

+    - A management command to run the :doc:`gateway`.
-    - Automatic signals-based CUD events (Create, Update, Delete)
+    - Automatic signals-based CUD events (Create, Update, Delete).
-    - Custom events definitions
+    - Custom events definitions.
-    - Template tags for easy configuration
+    - Template tags for easy configuration.

-This module allows to define events by inheriting from a base telegraphy BaseEventModel class.
-Different specialized type of events are provided: guaranteed delivery, with TTL, etc.
+    - A very simple `JS API`_ to make real-time Django apps a reality.

-.. _client api:
+.. _JS API:

 JavaScript API
 ****************